-COURSE LENGTH MAXIMUM TIME FRAME Cosmetology - 5-Day Full Time (30) 50 Weeks 62 Weeks Cosmetology- 4-Night and Saturday Full-Time (26) 58 Weeks 71 Weeks
+COURSE LENGTH MAXIMUM TIME FRAME Cosmetology - 5-Day Full Time (30) 50 Weeks 56 Weeks Cosmetology- 4-Night and Saturday Full-Time (26) 58 Weeks 64 Weeks

-The maximum time frame calculation includes school published closures.
-Transfer students who need less than full course requirements, the maximum time frame will be determined based on 111.11% of the scheduled contracted hours.
+The maximum time frame allowed for transfer students who need less than full course requirements or part-time students will be determined based on 111.11% of the scheduled contracted hours.
 If any student enrolled fails to complete the program within the maximum time frame they will lose their eligibility for Title IV programs and will be terminated from the program.
-Students who exceed the maximum time frame may be permitted to continue enrollment, and be charged tuition fees accordingly, on a cash-pay basis.
-Whether a student pays out of pocket or receives Title IV Financial aid all hours attempted and completed are considered part of the Satisfactory Academic Progress calculation.
-For students with a disability that appeal, the student's disability will be considered as a factor towards maintaining Satisfactory Academic Progress.
+Students who exceed the maximum time frame may be permitted to re-enroll, and be charged tuition fees accordingly, on a cash-pay basis.
+Students must meet the re-entry criteria in order to be considered for re-enrollment.
+Whether a student pays out of pocket or receives Title IV Financial aid all hours attempted and completes are considered part of the Satisfactory Academic Progress calculation.